↑

 Jump to Recipe

 This is another one of the classic Italian soups that I love making.
-Pasta e Fagioli literally means “pasta and beans” and it started out as peasant food much like many other classic recipes that we love.
-Ingredients are inexpensive and preparation is simple, but the key is in those few flavor pops that take the soup to a whole new level of delicious.
+Pasta e Fagioli literally means “pasta and beans.”
+Ingredients are inexpensive and preparation is simple, but the key is in those few flavor additions that take the soup to a whole new level of delicious.

 I’ve been making this soup for many years, trying some different variations in ingredients and keep coming back to this version.
-I prefer to use great northern white beans because of the smaller shape or cannellini beans if I need to substitute.
-When it comes to pasta, smaller type of pasta is the traditional way to go.
-My kids love ditalini pasta so I often use that.
+In my bean soups, much like the Tuscan white bean soup, I prefer to use great northern white beans because of they are smaller.
+When it comes to pasta, small pasta is the traditional way to go.

-Besides the two main ingredients, I do have a couple of secret weapons up my sleeve that makes this soup taste the best.
-No, it’s not bacon, I actually find bacon too overpowering here because pasta and beans have such mild flavor.
+Besides the two main ingredients, I do have a couple of secrets that makes this soup taste the best.
+(No, it’s not bacon, I actually find bacon too overpowering here because pasta and beans have such mild flavor.)
 The secret ingredients are Parmesan cheese rind and fire roasted tomatoes.

 Yes, to save time, I have used canned beans on many occasions but I still do let the soup cook for a good hour to let all the flavors develop.
 If substituting canned beans, use two cans of beans that are about 15 oz and drain off the liquid.